UniversalDependencies/docs/_kbc/index.md

 * In Griffiths' (2002) dictionary, nouns are generally marked for masculine or feminine gender.
 For example, *akiidi* 'river', *diimigi* 'house', and *nodaajo* 'knife', on the one hand, and *etogo* 'boat', *Gonoodo* 'mosquito', and *niale* 'tree', on the other hand, are assigned the labels **subst masc** and **subst fem**, which signal masculine and feminine gender, respectively.
 Sena (2025) observes that the grammatical gender of nouns designating animals is independent of semantic factors such as biological gender or size.
 Morphologically, the inherent gender of a noun surfaces in diminutive and plural morphemes.
 Syntactically, the gender of the head noun manifests itself in determiners with a numeral classifier morpheme (Sandalo & Michelioudakis 2016): *naGada niale* 'that tree' and *niGida nodajo* 'that knife'.
 In the treebank, all nouns are assigned a gender feature.
 Nouns which can bear both genders, such as *odawa*, which means 'husband' or 'wife', are assigned `Gender=Fem,Masc`.

-* Bare nouns without a plural morpheme denotes "a group with 1 or more representative of the kind" (Sandalo & Michelioudakis 2016).
+* Bare nouns without a plural morpheme denote "a group with 1 or more representative of the kind" (Sandalo & Michelioudakis 2016).
 In the treebank, these nouns are assigned `Number=Sing`.
-Nouns with a plural morpheme are assigned `Number=Plur`.
+By contrast, nouns with a plural morpheme are assigned `Number=Plur`.
 Kadiwéu nouns also inflect for degree — more specifically, the diminutive —, encoded as `Degree=Dim`, and the possessor’s person and number, encoded by means of the layered features Person[psor] and Number[psor].
 During the development of the treebank, as more sentences are incorporated, new features will be proposed.

 * In Kadiwéu, as Galves et al. (2017:635) state, “there is no uninflected verbal root.”
 The language lacks infinitives and participles.
 All verb forms annotated so far are treated as finite (`VerbForm=Fin`), as no non-finite forms have been identified in the data.